East Bengal set to pick up Indian Super League bid document | Goal.com

 If East Bengal pick up the document and signal the intention to join the ISL, there will be pressure on arch-rivals Mohun Bagan to do the same.
 It must be noted that Bagan's talks with ATK on a possible merger have still not come to fruition with talks stalling on issues like percentage of stakes and name of the new club.

-East Bengal and Mohun Bagan playing in different leagues would not be an ideal scenario.
+East Bengal and Mohun Bagan playing in different leagues would not be an ideal scenario for football aficionados in Kolkata.